 Apple Computer Inc. Invention Submission Policy

-While Apple is closed to unsolicited invention submissions Invention City is open to them.
-If you have an idea for an app or accessory that works with an Apple device please feel free to submit it to us for a Brutally Honest Review and possible offer of a licensing deal.
+While Apple is closed to unsolicited invention submissions, Invention City is open to them.
+If you have an idea for an app or accessory that works with an Apple device, please feel free to submit it to us for a Brutally Honest Review and possible offer of a licensing deal.

 Apple's Unsolicited Idea Submission Policy

-Apple or any of its employees do not accept or consider unsolicited ideas, including ideas for new advertising campaigns, new promotions, new or improved products or technologies, product enhancements, processes, materials, marketing plans or new product names.
+Apple and its employees do not accept or consider unsolicited ideas, including ideas for new advertising campaigns, new promotions, new or improved products or technologies, product enhancements, processes, materials, marketing plans or new product names.
 Please do not send any original creative artwork, suggestions or other works.
 The sole purpose of this policy is to avoid potential misunderstandings or disputes when Apple's products or marketing strategies might seem similar to ideas submitted to Apple.
 So, please do not send your unsolicited ideas to Apple or anyone at Apple.
 If, despite our request that you not send us your ideas, you still send them, then regardless of what your letter says, the following terms shall apply to your idea submission.

 TERMS OF IDEA SUBMISSION

 You agree that: (1) your ideas will automatically become the property of Apple, without compensation to you, and (2) Apple can use the ideas for any purpose and in any way, even give them to others.